watspeed/systems-platform-security/lab1/lab1-guide.md

 You should see a terminal display alongside this lab guide.
-However, should you prefer to connect to the cloud machine in alternative ways, Please refer to the [CloudLabs documentation](https://docs.cloudlabs.ai/Learner/ConnectToTheVM) for the instructions to connect to the cloud machine assigned to you.
+However, should you prefer to connect to the cloud machine in alternative ways, please refer to the [CloudLabs documentation](https://docs.cloudlabs.ai/Learner/ConnectToTheVM) for the instructions to connect to the cloud machine assigned to you.

 Note that you will need